hermonochy/functionplotter/README.md

 You should get a copy of the code using `git clone`.

 `git clone https://github.com/hermonochy/functionplotter.git`

-then you need to go into the directory.
+Then you need to go into the directory.

 `cd functionplotter`

 If `git` is not on your system, you may install it with